jamesmeyer1/EKSKube2IAM/README.md

 ```
 kubectl apply -f <pathto/namespace.yaml>
 ```
 Redploy s3.yaml.
-You should no longer see your buckets.
+You should see your buckets.
 You can change the allowed ARNs in the namespace to allow more and/or different roles as needed.

 You can read about path-based and glob-based matching for additional namespace restriction approaches on the [kube2iam site](https://github.com/jtblin/kube2iam#namespace-restrictions)